cascadiadata/cascadiadata.github.io/news/_posts/2017-09-01-fall-symposium-information.markdown

 Themes: 1.
 Equitable mobility and transportation; 2.
 Housing stability; 3.
 Responsible data management.

-Location: The Husky Union Building (HUB) at the University of Washington: Room 214.
+Location: The Husky Union Building at the University of Washington, Room 214, 4001 E Stevens Way NE, Seattle, WA 98195.

 > The Cascadia Urban Analytics Cooperative is an applied, interdisciplinary, regional center that brings together academic researchers, students, and public stakeholder groups to address topics affecting citizens of the Cascadia region.